rfloresx/web/examples/tasklist/README.md

 ## Contents

 ### tasklist.js
 Contains the Meteor Client & Server code.
-The client creates a DDP connection to the cortex server (`http://localhost:8000`) and subscribes to the `Tasklist` collection:
+The client creates a DDP connection to the corto server (`http://localhost:8000`) and subscribes to the `Tasklist` collection:
 ```JavaScript
   var remote = DDP.connect("http://127.0.0.1:8000");
   var Tasklist = new Meteor.Collection("Tasklist", remote);